A complexity theory of constructible functions and sheaves: Complexity theory of constructible sheaves

 \begin{warning} Given sheaves $\mathcal{F},\mathcal{G}$ on $X$, and $\x \in X$, it is true that $ (\mathcal{F}\oplus\mathcal{G})_\x \cong (\mathcal{F})_\x \oplus (\mathcal{G})_\x$, and $ (\mathcal{F}\otimes\mathcal{G})_\x \cong (\mathcal{F})_\x \otimes (\mathcal{G})_\x$.
 But in general it is not true that $ (\mathpzc{Hom}(\mathcal{F},\mathcal{G}))_\x \cong \Hom_A(\mathcal{F}_\x ,\mathcal{G}_\x)$ (see \cite[2.2.5, also Ex.
 II.3]{KS}). \end{warning}

 \begin{definition}[Constant sheaves] Let $M$ be a $A$-module.
-The sheaf on $X$ that associates to each open subset $U$ of $X$, the $A$-module $M$ is denoted by $M_X$ and is called the \emph{constant sheaf on $X$ with stalk $M$} . \end{definition}
+The sheaf associated to the presheaf on $X$ that associates to each open subset $U$ of $X$, the $A$-module $M$ is denoted by $M_X$, and is called the \emph{constant sheaf on $X$ with stalk $M$} . \end{definition}

 \begin{warning} More generally, if $Z$ is a closed subset of $X$, and $i:Z \hookrightarrow X$ the corresponding inclusion map, then we will abuse notation slightly and will denote by $M_Z$ the sheaf $i_*(M_Z)$ on $X$. \end{warning}